This post is part of a series, starting at Reflections on a decade of coding.

 Confusing means and ends

-The goal is always to write a program that solves some problem and that can be maintained over its useful lifetime.
+The goal is always to write a program that solves the problem at hand and that can be maintained over its useful lifetime.

 Advice like "write short functions" is a technique that may help achieve that goal in many situations, but it's not a goal in itself.
 And yet some characteristic of human thinking makes it very easy for these sort of pseudo-goals to take over from the actual goals.
 So you may hear people saying that some piece of software is bad because it has very long functions, even if the evidence suggests that it also happens to be easy to maintain.